If you want to know more about what is happening in the York, Harrogate branch; sign up here to receive our monthly email newsletter.

-The latest lottery was drawn at 3 pm, on 26th July 2015, at the RSPCA York Animal Home.
+The latest lottery was drawn on 29th September 2019, at the RSPCA York Animal Home.

 The winning numbers are:-

 Please see our FAQs page for details on how to join this lottery.
 All proceeds are for the benefit of the animals at the RSPCA York Animal Home.

 As a member you would have the right to vote at the annual general meeting of the RSPCA and an automatic entitlement to become a member of this branch, without additional cost.
 For more information; go to our frequently asked questions page under the "About Us” tab.

 You may have recently heard about the RSPCA’s call for animal welfare education in schools and the new Generation Kind Campaign.

 We would like a society where no animal suffers unnecessarily and this starts with young people.

 Evidence shows that young children are being exposed to horrific incidents of animal suffering online, in ways previous generations have simply not experienced.
 A recent report revealed the shocking fact that nearly a quarter of school children aged 10-18 have witnessed animal cruelty and neglect on social media.

 Animals play a significant role in many aspects of children's lives.

 How humans care for and consider the lives of animals is central to reducing levels of suffering - both deliberate and through lack of knowledge.